Gfolborg/ParaBankTesting-Cucumber/README.md

 - IntelliJ IDEA
 - Maven (for dependencies)

-If youu're a recruiter or hiring manager, feel free to reach out or view my other QA projects on [my GitHub profile](https://github.com/Gfolborg)
+If you're a recruiter or hiring manager, feel free to reach out or view my other QA projects on [my GitHub profile](https://github.com/Gfolborg)